hunchcldev/isaac-highfps/README.md

 Detection needs no interprocess machinery. `MC_POST_RENDER` fires once per rendered frame and vanilla is hard-capped at 60, so a sustained rate above that means the native part is live.

-Publishing, in order:

-1. `package.bat` builds `release\isaac-highfps-<ver>.zip` and leaves the companion ready.
-2. Copy `workshop\isaac-highfps` into the game's `mods\` folder.
-3. Run `tools\ModUploader\ModUploader.exe` from the game directory and upload it.
-4. Steam assigns an id.
-Paste it back into `metadata.xml` as `<id>`.
-5. `metadata.xml` ships as `Private` on purpose.
-Publish the GitHub release first, then flip it to `Public`, or subscribers land on a download that doesn't exist yet.

 ## Configuration

 Optional.
 Create `isaac-highfps.ini` next to the DLL: